Pete Astudillo: 1997–2000: Selena, Si Tu No Estas, and ¿Dónde Estás Amor?

 Astudillo joined the cast of Selena (1997), a biographical film directed by Gregory Nava, portraying himself as a dancer and backup vocalist to Jennifer Lopez's portrayal of Selena.
 He considered it important to contribute to the film's success, drawing from his personal experiences with Selena to assist his co-stars.
 Astudillo struggled to contain his emotions during the film's premiere, finding it challenging to watch recreated moments he described as "the happiest moments of my life".
 Despite inconveniences such as early morning filming schedules as a result of cutting his hair, Astudillo actively promoted the film during a special edition of El Show de Cristina, and provided live performances to entertain extras during filming.
 His inclusion in the film's Houston Astrodome scene was seen as a recognition of his significance within Los Dinos by the producers.

 For the Selena soundtrack, Astudillo recorded the tribute track, "Vivirás Selena" along with Graciela Beltrán, Bobby Pulido, the Barrio Boyzz, Navaira, and Peña.
 While Riemenschneider found "Vivirás Selena" to have lacked the distinctive Tejano flavor, he still regarded it as a pleasant tribute to Selena.
 Conversely, Mary Christina Vera, also from the Austin American-Statesman, disagreed with Riemenschneider's critique.
 She found the track to be one of the best recordings on the soundtrack, despite its departure from traditional Tejano beats.
 Vera felt the song was intended to be a slower, toned-down track.

 At the 1997 BMI Latin Music Awards, Astudillo was awarded Songwriter of the Year.
 At the 1997 Tejano Music Awards, Astudillo received Song of the Year for "Como Te Extrano", Male Vocalist of the Year, and won Orchestra/Group Album of the Year for Como Te Extrano, and Overall Album of the Year nominations.
 In March 1997, Astudillo released his lead single, "Si Tu No Estas".
 The track debuted and peaked at number 37 on the Hot Latin Songs chart, on the week ending June 14, 1997.
-The album of the same name was released in June 1997.
-Si Tu No Estas debuted and peaked at number 37 on the Top Latin Albums chart, on the week ending June 14, 1997.
+The album, Si Tu No Estas debuted and peaked at number 37 on the Top Latin Albums chart, on the week ending June 14, 1997.

 At the 1997 Pura Vida Awards, Astudillo faced logistical issues that delayed the show's commencement as he was slated to co-host alongside George Rivas.
 Due to last-minute agreement forms presented by producers, Astudillo and other musicians, including A. B., declined to sign due to excessively restrictive terms.
 The terms granted rights to the musicians' vocal performances from that night for commercial purposes, without additional compensation to the artists or their labels, violating their label agreement.
 Tensions escalated backstage as producers issued ultimatums, warning that musicians who refused would not perform that night, resulting in an 11-hour standoff.
 Eventually, producers relented, allowing musicians to sign only the standard release forms.
 As a result of the delay, only a few artists could perform that evening.